 This was a federally funded (National Institute of Justice) evaluation of the Cook County State's Attorney's Victim Witness Program.
 The final report has been submitted to NIJ and to the Cook County State's Attorney's Office.
-The full report and an On Good Authority on the project are planned for publication by June 1, 2002.
+Staff is awaiting reviewer comments from NIJ but expects to publish the full report and an On Good Authority by July 1, 2002.